-Leading up to a new Medical Device Regulation that was due to enter into full force in 2020, but has since been put on hold for one year, the European Notified Bodies were reporting delays in accepting and processing new applications throughout 2019.
-Given the potential issues or further delays as a result of the ongoing global COVID-19 pandemic and our focus and priority on commercialization activities in the United States, we plan to commence audit preparation for the International Organization for Standardization ("ISO") 13485 and Medical Device Single Audit Program certification with the expectation to proceed with the audit to obtain the ISO 13485 Certification and CE Mark in first half of 2021 and the Medical Device Single Audit Program certification in the second half of 2021.
+We have made progress towards obtaining a European CE marking certificate for medical devices.
+Leading up to a new Medical Device Regulation that was due to enter into full force in 2020 but has since been put on hold for one year, the European Notified Bodies reported delays in accepting and processing new applications throughout 2019.
+We intend to commence audit preparation for the International Organization for Standardization ("ISO") 13485 and Medical Device Single Audit Program certification with the expectation to proceed with the audit to obtain the ISO 13485 Certification and CE Mark in the first half of 2021 and subsequently file for CE Mark in the second half of 2021.

-While we presently do not have any paying customers, we are making all preparations we believe are needed to commence sales of our initial product in the immediate future.
-We anticipate that our initial customers will be medical centers of excellence and other health care facilities that operate EP labs.
+While we presently do not have any paying customers, we have made preparations to commence the sales of our initial product.
+We are in active discussions with numerous accounts about the acquisition of the PURE EPTM System.
+We anticipate our initial customers will be medical centers of excellence and other health care facilities that operate EP labs.